Dental Implant Procedures for Milwaukee Area Patients

 We’re not going to lie to you.
 The implant procedure is not quick, nor is it painless; however, we guarantee your quality of life will improve with dental implants from Ross Dental.
 We explain our implant procedure below.
 For more information, contact Dr. Ross to schedule an informative appointment.
 Or, if you’re interested in dental implant restoration, schedule an appointment today to get started!

 Dr. Dan Ross has acquired the schooling and experience to perform the most complex dental implant procedures.
 He graduated cum laude from Marquette School of Dentistry, and in 2007 he earned his doctorate in dental surgery.
-Now, Dr. Ross has his own dental clinic in New Berlin and provides the best dental implants in the Milwaukee area.
-If you’re looking to undergo a cosmetic, comprehensive or a dental implant procedure, contact Dr. Ross today.
+Now, Dr. Ross has his own dental clinics in New Berlin and Waukesha and provides the best dental implants in the Milwaukee area.
+If you’re looking to undergo a cosmetic, comprehensive or dental implant procedure, contact Dr. Ross today.

 The Different Types of Dental Implant Procedures

 There are two types of dental implant procedures.
 While the general idea is the same, they differ based on how the implant is secured.
 In both circumstances, the implants are created out of titanium because it is not rejected by the body.
 This makes dental implants safe.
 The two types of dental implants procedures are:

 Placing Implants in the Jawbone: Dentists refer to this type of dental implant procedure as endosteal implants.
 The implant is directly inserted into your jawbone.
 If your jawbone can’t support the implant, bone grafting is required.
 After the implant is in place, your gums must heal and fuse into the implant.